All India Forward Bloc: The first conference

 The next year, on 20–22 June 1940, the Forward Bloc held its first All India Conference in Nagpur.
 The conference declared the Forward Bloc to be a socialist political party, and the date of 22 June is considered as the founding date of the party by the Forward Bloc itself.
 The conference passed a resolution titled 'All Power to the Indian People', urging militant action for struggle against British colonial rule.
 Subhash Chandra Bose was elected as the president of the party and H.V.
 Kamath as the general secretary.

 Arrest and exile of Bose

-Soon thereafter, on 2 July, Bose was arrested and detained in Presidency Jail, Calcutta.
+Soon thereafter, on 2 July 1940 Bose was arrested and detained in Presidency Jail, Calcutta.
 In January 1941 he escaped from house arrest, and clandestinely went into exile.
 He travelled to the Soviet Union via Afghanistan, seeking Soviet support for the Indian independence struggle.
-Stalin declined Bose's request, and he then travelled to Germany.
+Soviet leader Joseph Stalin declined Bose's request, and he then travelled to Germany.
 In Berlin he set up the Free India Centre, and rallied the Indian Legion.

 Inside India, local activists of the Forward Bloc continued the anti-British activities without central co-ordination.
 For example, in Bihar members were involved in the Azad Dasta resistance groups, and distributed propaganda in support of Bose and Indian National Army.
 They did not have, however, any organic link either with Bose nor the INA.